-Spectacle dispensing services
+Glasses dispensing services

 - Paediatric aphakia

-- patients with unusual facial characteristics
+- Patients with unique facial/cranial characteristics

 We also accept tertiary referrals from other hospitals for complex dispensing.